mwilliamson/shed-shed-compiler/README.md

 ## Naming things

-There are some programming language constructs come in both named and anonymous forms, such as functions and classes.
+Some programming language constructs come in both named and anonymous forms, such as functions and classes.
 Rather than using distinct syntax for each case, Shed only defines syntax to create anonymous instances of each construct.
 The `def` statement can then name any such nameable construct.